faelys/mqttagent/README.md

 Since QoS is not supported yet, callbacks should always be ready to handle multiple and missing messages anyway.

+### Internal event callbacks

+When the connection of a client comes up or down, Lua callback is triggered as if an empty message has been sent on topic `$SYS/self/online` or `$SYS/self/offline`.

+Note that due to being offline, the client should not be used in the offline callback.

+Also note that mqttagent assumes without checking that subscriptions are preserved by the broker when coming back online.
+The online callback is a good place to resubscribe if needed.

 ### MQTT message sending

 The client has a function-like API to send messages: